Skip to content

 Design with your ideal tenant in mind

 When you’re turning a blank canvas into a fully-functioning space for tenants, keep a vision of who these tenants may be at the forefront of your mind.
 Are you targeting scaling tech companies, established financial services providers or media agencies?
 Think carefully about their needs.
 For example, if your vision is a flexible office space where different businesses can connect and collaborate, then make sure you include a combination of open-place spaces and private, enclosed facilities (not to mention investing in a top-tier internet connection)!
-Working with a company like Interaction will result in a bespoke office fit-out that fully conveys your vision down to the finest detail.
+Working with an office fit-out company like Interaction will result in a bespoke space that fully conveys your vision down to the finest detail.

 In our Guide to Opportunities for Landlords and Developers we outline the five key attributes that attracted high value tenants: